 Regional Stormwater Monitoring Program

-The stormwater program during the first permit term (1996 - 2001) was designed to capture runoff data from smaller, single land use watersheds.
-While the analysis of these samples indicated the typical runoff characteristics of each specific land use, the data did not evaluate the impacts on receiving streams.
-The primary goal of the second permit term (2006 - 2010) was to determine long-term trends and assess the impact of stormwater discharge on receiving stream quality.
-This data will also serve as a baseline for future analysis.
-The participating entities are in a third permit term (2011 - 2016) to continue the assessment of urban impact on receiving stream water quality and to document any improvement from best management practice implementation.
+The Regional Stormwater Monitoring Program has been in operation since 1996.
+The goal of the initial permit term (1996-2001) was to capture and analyze runoff data from smaller, single land use watersheds.
+While the analysis of those samples indicated the runoff characteristics of each specific land use, the data was not sufficient to characterize the impacts on receiving streams.
+The primary goal of subsequent program terms has been to determine long-term trends water quality, assess urban impact on receiving streams, and to document improvements to water quality from the implementation of best management practices.

 Through an RFP process, Atkins (in association with Freese & Nichols; Dougherty, Sprague Environmental Inc.; and TTI Environmental Laboratories) was awarded a contract to assist the smaller entities of Arlington, Garland, Irving, Plano, Mesquite, TxDOT-Dallas, and NTTA with equipment monitoring and deployment, field trip preparation, chemical sample retrieval, and post-sampling activities.
 Atkins is also assisting the cities of Garland and Plano with biological monitoring.
 Dallas and Fort Worth continue to use their own staff to conduct chemical and biological monitoring.
 The regional monitoring plan calls to chemically monitor 24 watersheds and perform rapid bioassessments within 12 watersheds across the region, with substantial overlap between the two sampling approaches.
 Most entities are chemically sampling one watershed in their jurisdiction for two consecutive years beginning January 1, 2012 and then moving to a second watershed for another two years.